donpotts/WeatherPI/README.md

 ## Overview

-This repository contains an ASP.NET Core application with a Blazor WebAssembly (WASM) and MAUI UI application in .NET 8.
+This repository contains an ASP.NET Core application with a Blazor WebAssembly (WASM) application in .NET 8.
 It also includes user authentication using ASP.NET Core 8 Identity, uses Entity Framework Core SQLite as the database, and supports OData for efficient querying.

 ## Features